 Capital Investment vs Working Capital

 The difference between Capital Investment and Working Capital is as follows:

 - Capital investment refers to the investment in long-term assets which includes both tangible assets such as plants & machinery, furniture, building, etc., and intangible assets such as goodwill, patent, intellectual property, etc. whereas working capital refers to the expenses that are incurred during the normal course of business and are calculated by deducting current liabilities from the current assets of the business.

 - It is an investment that will give benefits for a longer duration i.e. for more than a year but working capital calculates the short-term liquidity position of the business.

 - The main advantage of capital investment is the flow of economic benefit for several years i.e., the same asset will be used over a long period of time to generate revenues for the business.
-These are generally one-time investment but are being used for many years.
+These are generally one-time investments but are being used for many years.

 - A good capital investment can provide a competitive advantage over the competitors as it can help in providing better goods and services to the customers than the competitors.

 - Business is all about taking risks.
-The purchase of a capital asset is again a risk for the company because if the asset fails to provide the expected economic benefits due to any factor like change in demand, changes of government policies, technological changes, etc. then this will result in the loss to the business.
+The purchase of a capital asset is again a risk for the company because if the asset fails to provide the expected economic benefits due to any factor like change in demand, changes in government policies, technological changes, etc. then this will result in the loss to the business.

 It involves expenditure on the assets that will be used for a longer duration.
 The choice of capital investment should be done wisely as these investments require a large number of funds.
 But there are many sources from which the funds can be arranged apart from using owned funds like equity and debt funding, a loan from financial institutions, etc.